steinwurf/steinwurf-docs/source/score/overview_score.rst

 The score repository is located here: https://gitlab.com/steinwurf/score

-The score library implements the underlying protocol and also contains high-level C++ wrappers (located in the ``src/score/api`` folder).
+The score API also contains the generic ``source`` and ``sink`` objects that can process data without relying on a specific network stack.
+It is possible to use this generic API with a custom socket implementation, so this could be the preferred option if you want to integrate score into an application that already has a custom socket framework.
+If you want to make to experiment with other custom modification or learn more about the inner workings of the library this would also be the place to look.

+A high level C++ Wrapper is available here https://gitlab.com/steinwurf/score_udp

 These wrappers provide access to the full functionality of score without exposing any implementation details to the user.
-Using **this high-level API is the recommended option for most users**.

 The high-level API includes the ``udp_sender`` and ``udp_receiver`` classes that implement the score protocol features on top of a boost::asio UDP socket.
-This is the most convenient option when a customized socket implementation is not necessary.
+This can be a convenient option when a customized socket implementation is not necessary.

-The score API also contains the generic ``source`` and ``sink`` objects that can process data without relying on a specific network stack.
-It is possible to use this generic API with a custom socket implementation, so this could be the preferred option if you want to integrate score into an application that already has a custom socket framework.

-Experienced C++ developers can also access the low-level protocol implementation in the same repository.
-This can be useful to make custom modifications or to learn more about the inner workings of the library.

 .. _score_parameters: